lardemua/atom_documentation/docs/procedures.md

 #### 3D Lidar labeling

-3D Lidar labelling is a semi-automatic procedure.
+3D Lidar labeling is a semi-automatic procedure.
 The idea is that the user moves an rviz marker close to where the pattern is present in the lidar point cloud.

 <figure markdown align=center>
   ![](img/MMTBot3DLidarLabeling.gif){width="100%" }